 🌞 Social Security will only count the amount your business makes after business expenses and deductions.
 Sometimes this is a good thing (shows that you were too disabled to earn income) and sometimes this is a bad thing (you did not earn enough work credits because you did not make enough income to pay Social Security taxes).

-🌞 Make sure your tax records are accurate (if anything is inaccurate, it is sometimes possible to amend past records).
+🌞 Social Security will compare what you write about work with what is on your tax records.
+Make sure your tax records are accurate (if anything is inaccurate, it is sometimes possible to amend past records).

 🌞 Make sure Social Security has your correct earnings record.
 Here’s how: Cindy Corrects Her Social Security Work Credits.
 If it is not correct, you may get the wrong amount of disability check.

 🌞 Sometimes people who are self-employed have problems qualifying for Social Security disability because they did not earn enough to pay taxes.
 This can happen if your business has a lot of business expenses, so you are not having taxable income.
 That is why it’s important that your taxes and work credits are correct!